 The park area is divided into five ranges central, western, eastern, northern and Burha Pahar.
 I was told that the central range (Kohora) was the most popular with the tourists, which we would be exploring.

-The jeep was driven by Tatia, a very nice man.
-At around 8am, all the jeeps started moving in a sort of caravan towards the main entry gate.
+The jeep was driven by Tatia, a very nice boy.
+At around 8am, all the jeeps started moving in caravan towards the main entry gate.
 At the barrier, papers and permits of all the vehicle were checked.

 On entering the park, we saw a beautiful unpaved path lined with huge and beautiful woods from both the sides.
 The beauty of the road and forest was stark as it has evaded human traffic and was able to retain its natural charm.